struphy-hub/struphy/doc/sections/install.rst

     struphy

 In order to develop inside the container, we recommend to use `Visual Studio Code <https://code.visualstudio.com/>`_.
-Once installed, you can click on *Extensions* (fifth icon on the left sidebar) and search and install the ``Docker`` extension.
-Now you will be able to edit container files in VScode, as shown in the picture below.
+Once installed, you can click on **Extensions** (red circle below) and install the ``Remote - Containers`` extension (green box).
+Now you will be able to edit container files in VScode by clicking on the green symbol in the bottom-left corner (yellow circle).
+Choose ``Attach to a running container ...`` and select the container in which you want to edit.
+By doing ``File - Open Folder...`` you are able to open any folder from the container.

-Clicking on the new docker icon (red) on the left sidebar opens a box of running and exited containers (green).
-You can click on a running container and go down the file tree to edit the file of choice.
+In order to have Python highlighting we recommend to install the ``Python`` extension in VScode.

 .. image:: ../pics/vscode_docker_red.png